orbitalquark/textadept/docs/manual.md

 * Select as an additional selection the next occurrence of the current word via `Ctrl+Shift+D` on Windows, Linux, and BSD, `⌘⇧D` on macOS, and `M-S-W` in the terminal version.

-Textadept mirrors any typed text at each selection.
+Textadept mirrors any typed or pasted text at each selection.

 You can create a rectangular selection as follows: